assetgrid/website/src/pages/reference/import/csv.md

 On this page you specify which information in the CSV file corresponds to which information in Assetgrid.

 ### Duplicate handling
 Assetgrid can prevent duplicates by storing a unique identifier for each transaction.
 If you try to upload a transaction with an identifier which already exists on another transaction, the newly uploaded transcation will be discarded.
+You can store multiple identifiers for each transaction, for examlpe if the same transaction exists on exports from multiple accounts.
 Assetgrid provides several ways of calculating this identifier:

 * **Auto** automatically calculates a unique identifier.
 It does this based on source account, destination account, amount and timestamp.
 The identifier is calculated at the time of import, so if you change the transaction later and reimport the original file, it will be registered as duplicate.
 If there are multiple transactions in the file that match on all the properties included in the auto identifier, then a number will be appended to the end for each occurence.
 This will correctly identify transactions as long as you always import all transactions for a given timestamp.
 * **Unique ID column** uses a column from the CSV file as the unique identifier.
 This is useful if your CSV file contains a transaction ID or another unique reference.